Posted on Saturday, June 14th, 2025 at 9:00 am

 Schedule a Focused Appointment

 Don’t bring up your LTD claim at the end of a regular visit.
-Instead, schedule a separate appointment specifically to talk about your disability certification by a physician.
+Instead, schedule a separate appointment specifically to talk about your disability certification with a physician.
 Bring copies of any forms your insurer provided.
 Ask your doctor to go through them with you and clarify anything that seems confusing.
 This gives your doctor time to offer thoughtful, detailed answers.

 Know What to Say—and What to Avoid